MystenLabs/walrus-docs/docs/README.md

 faults, and a dynamically changing set of storage nodes.
 The core of Walrus remains simple, and storage node management and blob certification leverages Sui smart contracts.

-This documentation is split into several parts.
-The first part provides an overview of the objectives, security properties, and architecture of the Walrus system.
-The second part contains concrete documentation on the usage of Walrus.
-At the end, we provide a [glossary](./glossary.md), which defines key terms used throughout the project.

-Walrus is architected to provide a reliable and cost-effective solution for large-scale blob storage, making it an ideal choice for applications requiring decentralized, affordable, durable, and accessible data storage.

 ## Organization

 This documentation is split into three parts:

-1. _About Walrus_ describes the design and architecture of Walrus.
+1. _About Walrus_ describes the objectives, security properties, and architecture of Walrus.
 1. _Usage_ provides concrete information for developers.
 If you want to get started quickly, you can jump directly to the [setup chapter](./usage/setup.md).
 1. _Walrus sites_ describes how you can use Walrus and Sui together to build truly decentralized